adnammit/notes/git.md

-git remote show origin          show repo’s url git remote set-url origin <url> set url (esp if switching between ssh and https) git checkout                    switch between branches you already have git checkout -b foo <branch>    make a new branch called foo <from branch> and switch to it git checkout -- foo             restore foo, which you accidentally deleted git checkout bar.txt            checkout file from branch remote, discarding local changes
+git remote show origin          show repo’s url git remote set-url origin <url> set url (esp if switching between ssh and https) git checkout                    switch between branches you already have git checkout -                  check out the last branch you were on git checkout -b foo <branch>    make a new branch called foo <from branch> and switch to it git checkout -- foo             restore foo, which you accidentally deleted git checkout bar.txt            checkout file from branch remote, discarding local changes